 Innovise have been selected to implement an IBM Tivoli solution for Mobilink.
 The solution also includes Service Desk.
 Mobilink have chosen to deploy an IBM Tivoli solution to replace the existing TeMip solution that is currently in place.

-Project Title

-Mobilink OSS Expansion

-Project Scope

-The project scope is to install and configure a network management solution using the IBM Tivoli software suite to phase out the TeMip solution.

 Purpose of Document

 This document provides details of how the various networks will be monitored using the Tivoli Netcool Solution and details the tasks required to deliver the project.
 This document provides details of the tasks to be carried out during implementation.
 Completion of the tasks shown in this document will determine the completion of the project and any additional configuration that will be required will need to be taken through the change request process.

-Current Solution

-The diagram below details the current TeMip solution in place at Mobilink.
-Upon completion of this project this solution will be replaced by the Netcool solution.

-Figure 1: Mobilink Current Solution

-Tivoli Solution

-This section details the Netcool Solution that will be implemented at Mobilink as part of the OSS expansion project.

-Overall Project Objective

-The high level objective of the Mobilink solution is to replace the current OSS system that is in place.
-Mobilink is looking to provide the business with the automated support required to support key business processes.

-The convergence of technology and operational organization is dictating that OSS architectures must be made up of solution components capable of offering generic business wide functional support, as well as specialist domain-specific functionality.

-The stated overall project objectives are:

-Business Critical Network Management

-Intelligent Network Monitoring

-Automation Mechanisms

-Integration to various Tools and Databases

-Consolidated Reports and Analysis

-Solution Architecture

-The diagram below shows the overall architecture that will implemented as part of the solution at Mobilink.

 System Hardware